-- Maybe you’re quietly judging me already.
-Maybe you’re thinking, she’s probably not very clever and doesn’t like it when that gets exposed.
+Maybe you’re quietly judging me already.
+Maybe you’re thinking, she’s probably not very clever and doesn’t like it when she gets exposed.

-- I imagined you judging me just now.
+So, that was me imagining that you might judge me for being stupid.
 Maybe you did and maybe you didn’t.
 But the point is, I imagined that you would.
 Because I’m so used to people in tech judging each other for being stupid.

-- I build complex systems out of simple parts.
+I can build complex systems out of simple parts.

-- If anything, my flaw is a tendency to too much complexity
+If anything, my flaw is a tendency towards too much complexity.

-- …which is why I deliberately try to break things down into simple parts
+…which is why I deliberately break things down into simple parts.

-- …but I also don’t remember complex terminology – I remember their easier-to-remember counterparts instead.
+…but I also forget complex terminology – I recall easier-to-remember equivalents instead.

 Impact on the industry

-- There will be an estimated 1 million more computing jobs than applicants who can fill them by 2020, projects Code.org, based on estimates from the U.S. Bureau of Labor Statistics on job creation and separately, estimates of college graduation rates by the National Science Foundation.
+There will be an estimated 1 million more computing jobs than applicants who can fill them by 2020.
+This figure was projected by Code.org, based on estimates from the U.S. Bureau of Labor Statistics on job creation and separately, estimates of college graduation rates by the National Science Foundation.

-- US: There are more than 500,000 open computing jobs nationwide, but less than 43,000 computer science students graduated into the workforce last year
+US: There are more than 500,000 open computing jobs nationwide, but less than 43,000 computer science students graduated into the workforce in 2016.

 Scenario A: Meeting where people talk jargon & nobody understands

-- It’s fine, we were just talking about the ARM processor
+Them: It’s fine, we were just talking about the ARM processor.

-- Looks guys, I’m so sorry, but I’ve forgotten what ARM stands for?
+Me: “Look folks, I’m so sorry, but I’ve forgotten what ARM stands for?”

-- I have NO idea what that is.
-I’ll work it out as I go along
+Me: I have NO idea what that is.
+I’ll work it out as I go along.

 Diversity and Inclusion

-- They use jargon to fit in and create a shared identity
+They use jargon to create a shared identity.

 Talking in jargon

-- There does come a point where you’ve been immersed in it for long enough that only some of it is confusing, and some of it does make sense.
+There does come a point where you’ve been immersed in it for long enough that only some of it is confusing, and some/most of it makes sense.

 Scenario E: When talking jargon feels good

-- When they look at someone else they have a different agenda
+But when they look at someone else, they have a different agenda.

 Definition of competent